adobe-apiplatform/api-gateway-zmq-adaptor/README.md

 api-gateway-zmq-adaptor -p tcp://0.0.0.0:6001 -b ipc:///tmp/nginx_queue_listen
 ```

-* `-p` flag defines the publishing address
+* `-p` flag defines the publishing address; consumers connect to this address in order to receive messages from the API Gateway
-* `-b` flag defines the address where the adapter binds to the Gateway
+* `-b` flag defines the internal address the adapter binds to in order to listen for messages sent by the Gateway

-#### Listening for external messages for the Gateway
-The ZMQ Adapter listens for incoming messages by opening a port on the Gateway node and forwarding them to the API Gateway using ZMQ's [Espresso Pattern|http://zguide.zeromq.org/page:all#header-116]

 ### Debugging
 Start the adapter with the `-d` flag to see all the messages published by the API Gateway and flowing through the adapter.